TV Shop

 TV Shop is a teleshopping channel broadcasting 24 hours a day.
 It became famous in Europe by being one of the earliest free-to-air (FTA) channels on the Astra satellite.
 The service was initially set up by Modern Times Group but in 2007 was sold to American teleshopping giant Guthy Renker.
-Guthy Renker then sold the brand TVShop in 2016 to the current owner Stratos AG.
+Guthy Renker then sold the brand TV Shop in 2016 to the current owner Stratos AG.